fedora-copr/copr/frontend/docs/api_2/source/Resources/build.rst

     **REQUIRE AUTH**

-    :param int project_id: a unique identifier of the build
+    :param int build_id: a unique identifier of the build
-    :query bool show_chroots: embed BuildChroot_ sub-resources into the result, default is False

     :statuscode 204: build was updated
     :statuscode 400: malformed request, most probably build can't be canceled at the moment